sumanjs/suman/README.md

 ### The reasons why Mocha and its peers need a replacement are:

 * In Mocha, Tape and Jasmine suites were not run in separate processes (necessary for isolation, speed and independence of test results)
-* Using Mocha, Tape and Jasmine everything was run in series, which can take unnecessary amounts of time for async tests
+* Using Mocha, Tape and Jasmine everything was not only run in a single process but all test cases and hooks were also run in series, which can take unnecessary amounts of time for async tests
 * Mocha and Jasmine could not move forward with ES6/ES7 features due to certain software patterns used (globals and complex context binding)
 * Mocha lacked real ability to do true dynamic testing (meaning, registering a dynamic number of it() test cases) => e.g., make a network call, get X values, create a test case for each.
 * Mocha had confusing and obfuscated context values (values for 'this'), which we have greatly simplified, allowing for the usage of arrow functions, etc